cwolffff/cs236g-musicgan/README.md

 python converter.py path/to/pop909root path/to/dst
 ```

 This has already been done.
-The results are stored in the `data/` directory.
+The results are stored in the `data` directory.

 The key files are in the `notebooks` directory.
 The `data_eventbased.ipynb` notebook converts POP909 to an event-based representation, similar to MIDI.
-This representation was used during early stages of the project, but not anymore. `training.ipynb` loads the data from `data/` and trains a DC-GAN.
+This representation was used during early stages of the project, but not anymore. `training.ipynb` loads the data from `data` and trains a DC-GAN.